root676/QNEAT3/README.md

 # QNEAT

 The QNEAT (short for Qgis Network Analysis Tool) Plugin aims to provide sophisticated QGIS Processing-Toolbox algorithms in the Field of Network Analysis.
-In order to assure usability and consitency in the QGIS software design, the QNEAT-Plugin is not designed as a simple GUI extension but as a downloadable extension of the toolbox algorithms.
+In order to assure usability and consitency in the QGIS software design, the QNEAT3-Plugin is not designed as a simple GUI extension but as an QGIS Processing provider for Processing toolbox algorithms.
 Further information will be provided at the corresponding [ResearchGate](https://www.researchgate.net/project/Design-of-advanced-network-analysis-algorithms-for-the-QGIS-processing-library) project-website.

+### Currently implemented algorithms:
+- **Shortest Path** (Dijkstra) between two points (pairs of coordinates obtained by using QGIS-GUI)
+- **Origin-Destination Matrices** Matrix between all points of a layer.

 ### Currently planned algorithms
 - **Shortest Path** (Dijkstra) between coordinates